TruTV

 TruTV (stylized as truTV) is an American basic cable channel owned by Warner Bros.
 Discovery.
 The channel primarily broadcasts reruns of comedy, docusoaps and reality shows, with a recent strong primetime focus on live sports.
 The channel was originally launched on December 14, 1990 as Court TV, a network that focused on crime-themed programs such as true crime documentary series, legal dramas, and coverage of prominent criminal cases.
-The channel was initially a joint venture between Time Warner, Cablevision, American Lawyer Media, Liberty Media, and GE, with Liberty joining the venture a year after its launch in 1991.
+The channel was initially a joint venture between Time Warner, Cablevision, American Lawyer Media, Liberty Media and GE with Liberty joining the venture a year after its launch in 1991.

 By 2005, Liberty Media and Time Warner had purchased ALM, Cablevision and GE's stakes in Court TV.
 Time Warner subsequently bought out Liberty's share in 2006 for $735 million, and brought the channel under the Turner Broadcasting System.
 In 2008, the channel relaunched as TruTV, changing its focus to action-oriented docusoaps and "caught on camera" programs, which it marketed as "actuality" television.
 The channel continued to carry legal coverage during the daytime hours under the title In Session, but that was phased out by September 2013.
 The Court TV name was later bought by Katz Broadcasting (now Scripps Networks), which since 2017 has been part of the E. W. Scripps Company.

 In 2011, the channel began to add occasional sports broadcasts from Turner Sports (renamed TNT Sports in 2023), primarily the NCAA men's basketball tournament.
 In October 2014, TruTV pivoted its format to focus more on comedy-based reality series, such as Impractical Jokers.
 In March 2024, TruTV began to increase its focus on sports programming, introducing a weeknight block that will feature sports-related programming, as well as being incorporated into new and upcoming TNT Sports rights such as MotoGP and NASCAR.
-As of January 2016, TruTV was available to approximately 91 million households (78.1%) in the United States.
+Around January 2016, TruTV was available to approximately 91 million households (78.1%) in the United States.
 By June 2023, this number has dropped to 68.3 million households.